jinghuazhao/EWAS-fusion/README.md

 ```
 It downloads and generates an input file called `height` to `ewas-fusion.sh`.
 The results will be in `height.tmp/` once it is done.

-The annotation is furnished with code by Alexia Cardona, alexia.cardona@mrc-epid.cam.ac.uk as follows,
+The annotation is done with
 ```
 ewas-annotate.R height.tmp
 ```